Estate Planning + Protecting Your Estate

 For your medical matters, the doctors would speak with your loved ones and ask for their opinions, however, the doctors will ultimately make the final decision which may be against your wishes.

 Your superannuation is an asset largely forgotten about.
-What most do not realise is that your super does not automatically form part of the pool of assets to be distributed in accordance with your will.
+What most do not realise is that your super does not automatically form part of the pool of assets to be distributed in accordance with your Will.

-Your superfund can only distribute your super to the following authorised recipients:
+Your super fund can only distribute your super to the following authorised recipients:

-- Anyone financial dependent upon you; and
+- Anyone financially dependent upon you; and

 - Your legal personal representative (ie your estate).

-If you wish for someone who is not a spouse or dependent to benefit from your estate (such as a friend, niece or nephew) then the super would need to be given to your legal representative so that it becomes part of your pool of assets to be distributed through your will.
+If you wish for someone who is not a spouse or dependent to benefit from your estate (such as a friend, niece or nephew) then the super would need to be given to your legal representative so that it becomes part of your pool of assets to be distributed through your Will.

-We recommend speaking with your superfund or a financial advisor about what type of nominations your superfunds provide and whether any current nomination is binding.
+We recommend speaking with your super fund or a financial advisor about what type of nominations your superfunds provide and whether any current nomination is binding.

-If you have a life insurance policy in place it is recommend you review the amount you have been insured for and whether it is sufficient.
+If you have a life insurance policy in place it is recommended you review the amount you have been insured for and whether it is sufficient.
 You will also need to consider who you wish to benefit from your life insurance policy.

-Similar to your super, your life insurance benefit does not automatically form part of the pool of assets to be distributed in accordance with your will.
+Similar to your super, your life insurance benefit does not automatically form part of the pool of assets to be distributed in accordance with your Will.
 You will need to lodge a binding death benefit nomination with your insurer to ensure the benefit of the policy will pass to your intended beneficiary.

-Canny Legal l Expert legal advice for protecting your estate – If you are in need of a review of your estate or wish to start the process of putting your estate documents in place, our skilled team of lawyers will be able to assist you.
+If you are in need of a review of your estate or wish to start the process of putting your estate documents in place, our skilled team of lawyers will be able to assist you.